DifferCommunityPower/DepthSensor/README.md

 This repo is very much work in progress, and is open source primarily to be installable with SetupHelper

 ### Disclaimer
-I'm not responsible for the usage of this script.
+We're not responsible for the usage of this script.
 Use on own risk!

 ### Purpose
 The script reads sensor data from a Gamicos GLT500 depth sensor (https://www.gamicos.com/Products/GLT500-Pressure-Level-Sensor) connected to a Cerbo over RS485, and publishes the information on the dbus as the service com.victronenergy.tank.dcp_tank_level